 National Survey of Families and Households, Wave 1: 1987-1988 (ICPSR 6041)

-Principal Investigator(s): Bumpass, Larry L., University of Wisconsin-Madison.
-Center for Demography and Ecology; Sweet, James A., University of Wisconsin-Madison.
-Center for Demography and Ecology; Call, Vaughn, University of Wisconsin-Madison.
+Larry L. Bumpass, University of Wisconsin-Madison.
+Center for Demography and Ecology; James A. Sweet, University of Wisconsin-Madison.
+Center for Demography and Ecology; Vaughn R.A.
+Call, University of Wisconsin-Madison.
 Center for Demography and Ecology

 The National Survey of Families and Households (NSFH), Wave 1 (1987-1988) is the first of three waves in a longitudinal survey that was designed to study the causes and consequences of changes happening in families and households within the United States.
 At a time when the range of family structures was becoming more and more diverse, this study permitted a close examination of the resulting family compositions and household operations.
 One adult per household was randomly selected as the primary respondent, and there was a total of 13,007 respondents.
 In addition to the main interview conducted with the primary respondent, a shorter, self-administered questionnaire was given to the spouse or cohabitating partner, and also administered to the householder if he or she was a relative of the primary respondent.